bhuvanarangaiah/macheight-task/README.md

 <img width="460" alt="Screen Shot 2022-01-13 at 4 11 08 PM" src="https://user-images.githubusercontent.com/97316707/149419660-1a1f0362-b7aa-4084-afc9-3c94db5fc67c.png">

 7. Output will be displayed in the console.

+## UAT Test Cases

+1. Please install mocha library as development area dependencies using the following command

+   "npm i mocha --save-dev"

+2. In the package.json file a key has been already created with the to run the the test.
+Please use the following commands.

+   "npm run test" or "npm test"

+3. The input has to be manually passed in the file which is present in the directory "tests/mo_test.js"

+4. Asessrtion of the test case will be displayed in the terminal window.

 Thank you !!